intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 statements.
 The IETF process is intended to be as less complex as possible while still accommodating the process or format requirements from various other SDOs.
-The property of the IETF liaison statement handling process is the requirement to record all sent and received liaison statement in a publicly accessible central location, which makes its more formal than other direct communications.
+The property of the IETF liaison statement handling process is the requirement to record all sent and received liaison statements in a publicly accessible central location, which makes its more formal than other direct communications.
 However, liaison statements do not have any special standing within the IETF process otherwise.
 This means